cytopia/devilbox/docs/getting-started/best-practice.rst

 the Devilbox git directiry.
 This way you make sure that you keep your file, even when the Devilbox git directory is deleted and you also have a means of keeping track about changes you made.

+You could also go further and have several ``.env`` files available somewhere.
+Each of those files holds different configurations e.g. for different projects or customers.

+* ``env-customer1``
+* ``env-php55``
+* ``env-project3``

+You would then simply symlink one of those files to the Devilbox git directory.

 Version control service config files
 ------------------------------------

 .. todo:: This will require some changes on the Devilbox and will be implemented shortly.

-symlink and have your own git directory
+* Symlink and have your own git directory

-Separate data partition, backups
+* Separate data partition, backups

 PHP project hostname settings